search

 Equipment:

-The required equipment always depends on the particular tour and the weather conditions.
-Regarding the food: This is very individual and it is recommended to have rather too much than too little with equipment and food.
-For a 5km round in the valley you need less than for a demanding tour in the mountains.
-The weather can change quickly and if you are not constantly on the move or need to take a break, for example, warming clothing is of great importance.
+The required equipment always depends on the respective route and the weather conditions.
+Regarding provisions: this is very individual, and it is advisable to have more rather than less with you when it comes to equipment and food.
+A 5 km round in the valley requires less than a demanding mountain route.
+The weather can change quickly, and if you are not constantly moving or need to take a break, warming clothing is of great importance, for example.

-We have a general checklist for you here:
+Here is a general checklist for you:

 * a waterproof rain jacket

-* a waterproof rain trousers suitable for running
+* waterproof rain pants suitable for running

-Trail running shoes
+• Trail running shoes

 • Emergency blanket

-• Cell phone
+• Mobile phone

 • Maps (online and/or offline)

-• E-card or insurance card
+• E-Card or insurance card

 • Some cash